Twenty years ago, I was judgemental about people who traveled in a group. I’ll admit I was wrong.

 You’re paying for someone to organise your vacation for you

-When you are paying for someone to organise your holiday of course there can be a cost to these things.
+When you are paying for someone to organize your holiday of course there can be a cost to these things.
 There are wages to pay and overheads for the business and of course profits too.
-It takes experience, knowledge, research and business connections to do the job they do.
+It takes experience, knowledge, research, and business connections to do the job they do.
 It also takes a lot of time.
 We put hundreds of hours into the planning of each of our trips.
 Like with so many things, when you pay for a trip, you are paying for convenience.

 There might be a fellow traveler that really gets on your nerves

 This doesn’t happen as often as you might think but it can happen.
 Perhaps someone who has drastically different politics to you or has different values.
 Maybe they are just annoying they can put a dampener on your trip.
 Your tour leader will probably address this during the meeting and explain what you can do if this situation arises.